 - from the Annual General Meeting Presentation, June 4, 2009

-the successful design of these batteries, it is likely the Army will want to
+the successful design of these batteries, it is likely the Army will

 move to test our battery systems on the 150 mm howitzer platform.